spacemanspiff/uLoader/readme.txt

-uLoader v2.8 BETA - by Hermes (www.elotrolado.net)
+uLoader v3.0 - by Hermes (www.elotrolado.net)
 ---------------------------------------------------

-WARNING: run at first cios_installer.dol (2.6 required).
+WARNING: run at first cios_installer.dol (3.0 required).
 Now you can select the IOS used to install

 uLoader is a work based on Kwiirk's YAL and Waninkoko's usbloader that tries to give support to both custom IOS (cIOS222 and cIOS249) to launch backups from USB mass storage devices with a graphical user interface similar to Wii channels.